 This practical guide provides you with rock-solid, readable guidance.
-Based on the original work by Judge William C. Hillman, a recognized U.C.C. authority, this new edition of Hillman on Documenting Secured Transactions presents Article 9 best practices from a twenty-first-century perspective, giving you a working grasp of the legal, technical, and business aspects of Article 9 transactions.
+Based on the original work by Judge William C. Hillman, a recognized U.C.C. authority, this edition of Hillman on Documenting Secured Transactions presents Article 9 best practices from a twenty-first-century perspective, giving you a working grasp of the legal, technical, and business aspects of Article 9 transactions.

-This new edition also:
+This edition also:

 - Explains that a debtor has sufficient rights in an account or general intangible when it has performed its obligations to the account debtor, even if the debtor must satisfy a condition before it is entitled to payment

 - Examines how, unlike the assignee of the trademark, a secured party is not obligated to use or protect the trademark

 - Explains that a secured party’s use of a non-registered assumed name does not affect the attachment or perfection of the security interest